metaaxiom/Feather/README.md

-Orbit-Grid
+Feather
 ==========

-Simple, lightweight & super flexible 12-column CSS grid that supports mobile, medium, large, and even very large screens.
+Feather is a responsive and super flexible 12-column CSS grid with an incredibly small footprint.
+It was built with the intent of providing a lightweight alternative to the often bloated existing CSS frameworks.

 ## Row